-- (1) Test the connection from any device in the local network to your device.
-In the Windows Start menu, click Run and enter ping followed by a space and then the IP address of your device (e.g. 192.168.0.254).
+- (1) Test the connection to your device.
+Click Run in the Start menu and enter ping, followed by a space and the IP address of your system (e.g. 192.168.0.254).
 A window appears with the response "Reply from...". - (2) Test the internet access by entering www.bintec-elmeg.com in the internet browser. bintec elmeg GmbH's Internet site offers you the latest news, updates and documentation.

 Incorrect configuration of the devices in your LAN may result in unwanted connections and increased charges!
 Monitor your device and make sure it only sets up connections at the times you want it to.
-Watch the LEDs on your device (LED for ISDN, ADSL and the Ethernet interface to which you have connected WANs).
+Watch the LEDs on your device (LED for ISDN, ADSL and the Ethernet interface to which you have connected one or more WANs).